I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_pnp_location_interface.md

 `Version`

 The driver-defined version of the interface.

+`Context`

+A pointer to interface-specific context information.

+`InterfaceReference`

+A pointer to an <a href="..\wudfwdm\nc-wudfwdm-pinterface_reference.md">InterfaceReference</a> routine that increments the reference count for the interface.
+The PINTERFACE_REFERENCE function pointer type is defined in the Wdm.h header file.

+`InterfaceDereference`

+A pointer to an <a href="..\wudfwdm\nc-wudfwdm-pinterface_dereference.md">InterfaceDereference</a> routine that decrements the reference count for the interface.
+The PINTERFACE_DEREFERENCE function pointer type is defined in the Wdm.h header file.

+`GetLocationString`

+A pointer to the <a href="..\ntddk\nc-ntddk-pget_location_string.md">PnpGetLocationString</a> routine for the interface.
+The routine supplies the device-specific part of the SPDRP_LOCATION_PATHS property for the device.

 ## Remarks
 A driver obtains a pointer to the <b>PNP_LOCATION_INTERFACE</b> structure by sending an <a href="https://msdn.microsoft.com/library/windows/hardware/ff551687">IRP_MN_QUERY_INTERFACE</a> IRP to its bus driver with <b>InterfaceType</b> set to GUID_PNP_LOCATION_INTERFACE.